top of page

 The budget for colorizing studios, production centers, transmitters, and bidding on theatrical films was an incredible $134 million.
 Another fear was corporate raiders waiting for signs of weakness to swoop up and buy the network at a bargain price.

-Over the next several years, ABC and ITT wrangled over the possible merger of the companies.
-It became a bees nest of confrontation between the two companies, but even more so with the Department of Justice and lawmakers skeptical about such action's reasoning and logic.
 During that time, ABC borrowed $25 million from ITT to fully convert the network to color for the 1966-67 TV season and purchase the rights to a few Hollywood films.
-Even Leonard Goldenson, president of ABC, admitted that the amount was much less than needed, with $ 100 million being mentioned as a minimum investment.
+Even Leonard Goldenson, ABC's president, admitted that the amount was much less than needed, with $100 million being mentioned as a minimum investment.
 All of this happened during the ABC-ITT mess.

 Well, enough about that part of the story, as the merger did not go through after two years of a contentious battle between all involved.